DTJF/libpruio/src/doc/_5_memory.md

 256 kB (= 128 kSamples). \Proj uses the external memory in RB and MM mode to store the ADC samples.

-- In RB mode the size of the ring buffer is limited by the size of the external ram.

-- And in MM mode the number of total samples (`= AdcUdt::Samples x AdcUdt::ChAz`) must not be greater than the available number of samples in the external memory.
+In both cases the number of total samples (`= AdcUdt::Samples x AdcUdt::ChAz`) must not be greater than the available number of samples in the external memory.
+The block size is available in member variable PruIo::ESize.
+The pointer AdcUdt::Samples gets set to the start of the ERam block.

 The kernel driver allows to customize the size of the external memory.
-This must be done at the first driver loading.
+This must be done at driver loading time.
 Ie. execute (with admin privileges) `modprobe uio_pruss extram_pool_sz=0x800000` to set the maximum size of 8 MB (= 0x800000).